Cappi1998/GetBotsWallet/README.md

 # GetBotsWallet
-Simple plugin for ArchiSteamFarm that checks balance on all bots
+Simple plugin for ArchiSteamFarm v5.1.0.9 or superior that checks balance on all bots